sumocoders/FrameworkMultiUserBundle/Resources/doc/index.md

 ## Password reset

-To use the password reset you need three services:
+To use the password reset needs the `@multi_user.user_repository.collection` service

-* UserRepositoryCollection
-* PasswordResetRequestHandler
-* PasswordResetHandler

 ```yaml
 services: